 There are two elementary schools in Waterville, George J. Mitchell School, and Albert S. Hall School.
 Both these elementary schools cover Kindergarten through 5th.
 Waterville kids then attend the middle school, Waterville Junior High School, for grades 6 through 8.
 Waterville Senior High School serves 9th through 12th grade.

-Search Waterville Listings
+Search Waterville ME Real Estate

 Click here to view the latest Waterville listings.
 Find a variety of real estate from residential to land.